 It's time to celebrate!
-In honor of the 2015 Administrative Professionals Day, the Health Science Center administration is pleased to join organizations across the United States in acknowledging administrative professionals with a luncheon in their honor on Wednesday, April 22, 2015.
-Faculty, supervisors, managers, and colleagues are also encouraged to acknowledge administrative professionals in their departments.
+In honor of the 2016 Administrative Professionals Day, the Health Science Center administration joins organizations across the United States in acknowledging administrative professionals with a luncheon in their honor on Wednesday, April 27, 2016.
+Faculty, supervisors, managers, and colleagues are also encouraged to acknowledge the valuable contributions of administrative professionals in their departments.

 Since 1952, the International Association of Administrative Professionals has honored office workers by sponsoring Administrative Professionals Week.
 Today, it is one of the largest workplace observances outside of employee birthdays and major holidays.
 There are more than 4.1 million secretaries and administrative assistants working in the United States, according to U.S. Department of Labor statistics, and 8.9 million people working in various administrative support roles.
 More than 475,000 administrative professionals are employed in Canada.
 Millions more administrative professionals work in offices all over the world.
 (IAAP)

-Participants may register online from Wednesday, April 1st through Friday, April 10th.
-Registration will close at 5:00 p.m. on April 10, 2015.
+Registration is now closed.
 Contact the Human Resources Department at 448-2784 or email email@example.com with questions.